libregis/GST101/docs/Lab3.md

     Now you will set a background color for the map.
 Since states are filled with white, setting a background color of light blue will serve to represent the Pacific Ocean.

-24. From the menu bar choose Project | Project Properties.
+23. From the menu bar choose `Project | Project Properties`.
-25. On the General tab, click the white color patch next to Background color to open the Color Picker window.
+24. On the General tab, click the white color patch next to Background color to open the Color Picker window.
-26. Set the RBG value to: **225**-255-255.
+25. Set the RBG value to: **225**-255-255.
-27. Click OK on the Color Picker window and OK on Project Properties to save the setting.
+26. Click OK on the Color Picker window and OK on Project Properties to save the setting.

     Depending on your current map extent, the area east of the states layer may be blue now too.
 That is fine.
 For the final map we will be zoomed in so you won’t see that.

     The states are white with a black border and serve to show non-federal land as white which is great.
 However, the state boundaries are obscured since State Boundaries are below Federal Land Ownership.

-28. Go to the Browser panel and add Western\_states.shp to the map again.
+27. Go to the Browser panel and add Western\_states.shp to the map again.
 You can have multiple copies of layers for cartographic purposes.
-29. Drag the Western\_states layer to the top of the Layers panel.
+28. Drag the Western\_states layer to the top of the Layers panel.
-30. Open the Layer Properties window for the Western\_states layer and select the Style tab.
+29. Open the Layer Properties window for the Western\_states layer and select the Symbology tab.
-31. Click on Simple fill.
+30. Click on Simple fill.
-32. Give the layer a Fill style of No Brush (see figure below).
+31. Give the layer a Fill style of No Brush (see figure below).
 It will now just be the state outlines above Federal Land Ownership.

     ![Giving Western_states a No Brush fill](figures/Lab4/Giving_Western_states_a_No_Brush_fill.png "Giving Western_states a No Brush fill")

-33. Click OK to save the style and close the Layer Properties window.
+32. Click OK to save the style and close the Layer Properties window.
-34. Your map should now resemble figure below.
+33. Your map should now resemble figure below.

     ![Hollow States Layer Added to Map](figures/Lab4/Hollow_states_layer_added_to_map.png "Hollow States Layer Added to Map")

     The last layer to work with is the Sage-grouse Habitat.
 You will make the Sage-grouse Habitat polygons have a crosshatch pattern.
 This will allow the map reader to see the land ownership data beneath.

-35. Turn on the visibility for the Sage-grouse Habitat layer.
+34. Turn on the visibility for the Sage-grouse Habitat layer.
-36. Open the Layer Properties for Sage-grouse Habitat.
+35. Open the Layer Properties for Sage-grouse Habitat.
-37. Click on Simple fill.
+36. Click on Simple fill.
-38. Change the Fill color to RGB 170-0-255.
+37. Change the Fill color to RGB 170-0-255.
-39. Change the Border color to RGB 142-0-213.
+38. Change the Border color to RGB 142-0-213.
-40. Make the Fill style FDiagonal.
+39. Make the Fill style FDiagonal.
-41. Finally change the Border width to 0.46 (reference settings in figure below).
+40. Finally change the Border width to 0.46 (reference settings in figure below).

     ![Sage-grouse Habitat Styling](figures/Lab4/Sage-grouse_Habitat_styling.png "Sage-grouse Habitat Styling")

-42. Click OK.
+41. Click OK.
-43. Save your project!
+42. Save your project!

-    Your map should now resemble Figure below.
+    Your map should now resemble the Figure below.

     ![All Layers Styled](figures/Lab4/All_layers_styled.png "All Layers Styled")